 The interactive maps show the solar eclipses paths across Earth’s surface.
 The umbral or antumbral northern and southern limits of a solar eclipse are plotted in pink while the central line is blue.
 The four-way toggle arrows (upper left corner) are used for navigating around the map.
 The zoom bar (left edge) is used to change the magnification or map scale.
-The three buttons (top right) turn on either a map view, a satellite view or a hybrid map/satellite view.
+The drop-down menu in the top right corner turn on either a map view, a terrain view, a satellite view, a night lights or a night sky brightness view.
 You can append a query string to each map web page URL in order to alter the default display.
 The parameters can be specified in any order or can be omitted.
 It should look something like :

 - Latitude is a number in decimal notation and is positive in the Northern hemisphere,

 - Lng for Longitude is a number in decimal notation and is positive if East of Greenwich,

 - Zoom is a number between 0 and 17 specifying the zoom level (17 is highest),